Overcoming overthinking and analysis paralysis

 “We think too much and feel too little.”

-This time of change is calling us to stop overthinking and instead take more inspiring action to become whatever makes us feel most alive.
+This time of change is calling us all to stop overthinking and instead take more inspiring action to become whatever makes us feel most alive

 This is another step to becoming antifragile.

 Have you ever found yourself overthinking or over-analysing a situation?
-When you eventually moved forward, did you choose the option that most inspired you?
+When you did eventually move forward, did you choose the option that most inspired you?
 Which way forward inspires you most from where you are today?

 PS